Logansport, Indiana: Transportation

-Logansport is served by US 35, running northwest-southeast through the town.
-US 24's business route runs east-west through town.
-Indiana State Road 25 runs northeast-southwest through Logansport.
+Logansport is served by US 35, running northwest–southeast through the town.
+US 24's business route runs east–west through town.
+Indiana State Road 25 runs northeast–southwest through Logansport.

-The town had been a crossroads of east-west trains of the Wabash Railroad between St. Louis and Detroit and Pennsylvania Railroad trains running northwest-southeast between Chicago and Cincinnati.
+The town had been a crossroads of east–west trains of the Wabash Railroad between St. Louis and Detroit and Pennsylvania Railroad trains running northwest–southeast between Chicago and Cincinnati.
 Serving the town were a Wabash station, a main Pennsylvania RR station and an auxiliary PRR Logansport station called Van Station.
 The last train on the Wabash line was the Wabash Cannon Ball in 1971.
 The Penn Central ran the last Chicago-Cincinnati train through Logansport, an unnamed successor to the Buckeye night train, in 1969.
 The Penn Central South Wind pooled with other companies ran south to Florida up to 1971.
 A day train counterpart to the Buckeye lingered on at least another year.

 The nearest airport to Logansport with commercial service is Fort Wayne International Airport (FWA).

+Cass Area Transit provides demand-response and deviated fixed-route bus service in the city.

+Sports

+The Logansport Iron Horses of The Basketball League (TBL) have played at Logansport High School since 2025.